Algae and other microscopic organisms can grow in pools due to several factors, including poorly maintained pool water.

 Algae is a green, slimy, microscopic plant that can grow in pools for many reasons.
 Anything from algae blooms in the water to pools with poor routine maintenance can be sources of algae.

-Algae are always present in pool’s water, even pristine blue pools, typically in small amounts that it’s hard to see.
-Algaes are eagerly awaiting the right conditions to bloom.
+Algae are always present in pool water, even pristine blue pools, typically in small amounts that are hard to see.
+Pool algae are eagerly awaiting the right conditions to bloom.
 And when the chlorine level drops and the pH level increases, or when the pump or filter is not functioning correctly, they explode.

 A swimming pool needs to be well maintained so that it doesn’t turn into an algae soup.
-Algae needs three things: light, carbon dioxide (CO2), and the right pH level.
-For the most part, they require all three – so if you see green slime on your pool walls or floor, you probably have an algae problem!
+Algae need three things: light, carbon dioxide (CO2), and the right pH level.
+For the most part, they require all three – so if you see green slime on your pool walls or floor, you probably have a pool algae problem!

 Algae need nourishment to live.
 Swimming pools provide plenty of delicious food for algae to feast on.
 In fact, algae can eat up your swimming water treatment chemicals in just a few days!

-Here are some problems that algae can cause:
+Here are some problems that pool algae can cause:

 Filter Damage

-A common algae problem is a buildup of algae on the filter.
-This often cause cloudy water, and it will also make it more difficult for you to maintain your chlorine levels.
+A common pool algae problem is a buildup of algae on the filter.
+This often causes cloudy water, and it will also make it more difficult for you to maintain your chlorine levels.

 Ultimately, algae are destructive and should be avoided so that you can keep your pool as healthy as possible.